-Moreover, even with alignment of the above, there is an evident need for a clear understanding of each stakeholder’s part of the plan, and an intuitive means to easily monitor progress to target in order to focus the strategic conversation on results.
+Moreover, even with the alignment of the above, there is an evident need for a clear understanding of each stakeholder’s part of the plan, and an intuitive means to easily monitor progress to target in order to focus the strategic conversation on results.

-This ever-growing issue of alignment and cooperation necessitates world class strategy execution technology to support and safeguard the strategic imperative of integrated world class care.
+This ever-growing issue of alignment and cooperation necessitates world-class strategy execution technology to support and safeguard the strategic imperative of integrated world-class care.

 Typically, organisations invest huge amounts of effort into the creation of a strategic plan, a core vision outlined for anything between one and ten years and then regularly fail to deliver, often realising the inevitable - it's too late to correct course.

-The NHS are a typical example who are in the process of reform whilst continuing to deliver business as usual and many separate organisations need to share strategy and transformation proposals to improve health and care.
+The NHS is a typical example who are in the process of reform whilst continuing to deliver business as usual and many separate organisations need to share strategy and transformation proposals to improve health and care.